 We start with an early pick-up from any hotel in the Bayeux area and arrive at our first destination: Utah Beach.
 We will visit the memorials, the bunkers, climb aboard a landing craft (LCVP) and then walk down to the beach where Brigadier General Theodore Roosevelt Jr told his battalion commanders: “We will start the war from here!”

 "...I cannot recommend Patrick enough.
 He is fluent in both English and French which I found a huge plus as our French is not near conversational.
 His knowledge was profound and he really timed our whole time together perfectly.
 As an American, I found the whole day to by unbelievably emotional as well as spiritual.
 Patrick's guidance and expertise made it that much more special..."

 Time allowing, before leaving we can visit the Utah Beach Landing Museum*, watch a short but highly informative movie and view the impressive exhibits which include Major Dewhurst’s B26 Marauder ‘Dinah Might’, a DUKW amphibious truck and a restored Higgins Boat landing craft.

-From Utah Beach we take one of the five causeways which provided the troops with their only exits from the beach across the flooded fields, past the Leadership Monument dedicated to Major Richard Winters, Easy Company 506th Parachute Infantry Regiment and through Sainte-Marie-du-Mont – one of the first villages to be liberated on D-Day.
+From Utah Beach we take one of the five causeways which provided the troops with their only exits from the beach across the flooded fields, past the Leadership Monument dedicated to Major Richard Winters, Easy Company 506th Parachute Infantry Regiment, Brecourt Manor and the Easy Company Monument and through to Sainte-Marie-du-Mont – one of the first villages to be liberated on D-Day.

-If we are running ahead of schedule, we can visit the village church of Angoville-au-Plain, where two young army medics, Robert Wright and Ken Moore, valiantly treated over 80 casualties in the heat of battle.
+If we are running ahead of schedule, we can visit the village church of Angoville-au-Plain, where two young army medics, Robert Wright and Ken Moore, valiantly treated over 80 casualties during the battle.